farnoosh-shamsian/Therapy/PLAN.md

 twelve line charts but one sentence: *something shifted around session 9.* Then he goes and finds out why.

-### 5.7 The mirror
+### 5.7 The mirror — cut

-Across all clients, about him:

-- Intervention profile — reflection / interpretation / question / validation /
-  psychoeducation / self-disclosure / structuring.
-Rule-based in v1. **Confidence C, and labelled as such in the UI.**
-- The comparative view: *you interpret three times more with A than with B.*
-  That question is worth the whole tool.
-- His idiolect: his own most formulaic phrases across the entire caseload.
-  Is he saying the same eleven things to everyone?
-Humbling, useful.
-- Talk ratio and question profile by client.
+*Removed.* The therapist-side view was built around comparisons across the caseload — *you interpret three times more with A than with B* — and the intervention classifier and idiolect detector existed only to serve it.
+All three need at least two clients, and the input this tool is actually used with is one long text: one case, no comparison, an empty panel.

+What is lost is real: the comparative question was the sharpest thing here, and it is gone with it.
+What survives is the therapist-side measurement that works within a single case — talk ratio, lexical uptake, style matching and question typing, in the session card and as the therapist series in Trends.
+The classifier and its two lexicons are in the git history if a multi-client view ever comes back.

 ---

-## 6. The three views
+## 6. The views

+**What was read** — what was found per file, how the text was split into sessions, and which figures are unavailable as a result.
+First on purpose.

-**Session card** — one page per session.
+**Session** — one page per session.
 Affect arc, talk ratio, question profile, new vocabulary, candidate ruptures, dropped threads.

-**Client arc** — the year at once.
+**Trends** — the year at once.
 Every marker as a trajectory, changepoints marked, the sociogram, metaphors as they appear and mutate.

-**Mirror** — across the caseload, about him.
+**Keywords** — which words carry the case: the three keyness axes, a word plotted across the sessions, vocabulary that rises and fades, compounds split open.

 Plus **Concordance**, reachable from any number anywhere.
+Keywords answers *which words*; the concordance shows *the lines*.

-UI language: German.
-Every panel carries a plain-German note on what the number can and cannot bear.
+UI language: English.
+Every panel carries a plain note on what the number can and cannot bear.

 ---